Topological rigidity of quasitoric manifolds: Introduction

 The idea of the proof is the same an the one used in the Coxeter group case (\cite{mo-pr}, \cite{pr-sp}, \cite{ro}).
-After all, the reconstruction of the quasitoric and pseudotoric manifolds, from their quotient spaces, is similar to the construction of the Coxeter complex of a Coxeter group, a similarity that was made precise in \cite{da-ja}.
-First it is proved that $N^{2n}$ is a quasitoric manifold.
+After all, the reconstruction of the quasitoric and $T^n$-locally standard manifolds, from their quotient spaces, is similar to the construction of the Coxeter complex of a Coxeter group, a similarity that was made precise in \cite{da-ja}.
+First it is proved that $N^{2n}$ is a $T^n$-locally standard manifold.
 Let $X = M^{2n}/T^n$ and $Y = N^{2n}/T^n$.
-Then $X$ is a simple polytope and $f$ induces a map ${\phi}: Y \to X$ that is a face-preserving homotopy equivalence.
-As in the references for the Coxeter group case, we show inductively that there is a face-preserving homotopy from $\phi$ to a face-preserving homeomorphism $\chi$.
-The homeomorphism $\chi$ lifts to a $T^n$-homeomorhism between $N^{2n}$ and $M^{2n}$ that is homotopic to $f$.
+Then $X$ and $Y$ are nice manifolds with corners and $f$ induces a map ${\phi}: Y \to X$ that is a face-preserving homotopy equivalence.
+As in the references for the Coxeter group case, we show inductively that there is a face-preserving homotopy from $\phi$ to a face-preserving homeomorphism $h$.
+The homeomorphism $h$ lifts to a $T^n$-homeomorphism between $N^{2n}$ and $M^{2n}$ that is homotopic to $f$.

 The main theorem, loosely, can be considered as a version of an equivariant or stratified Borel Conjecture.
-Let ${\pi}: M \to X$.
+Let ${\pi}: M \to X$ be the quotient map.
 Over the interior $\overset{\circ}{\sigma}$ of faces of $X$, the map $\pi$ is a fiber bundle with fiber $T_{\sigma}$, where $T_{\sigma}$ is the isotropy group of $\sigma$.
 So, $M^{2n}$ admits a stratification by open aspherical manifolds.

-For non-singular toric varieties better rigidity theorems are known.
-Let $M$ and $N$ be two toric manifolds.
-In \cite{ma} and \cite{ma-suh} it was shown that if $H^*(ET{\times}_TM)$ and $H^*(ET{\times}_TN)$ are isomorphic as $H^*(BT)$-algebras, then $M$ and $N$ are algebraically isomorphic.
-Actually a slightly stronger result was proved in the above references.
+There are rigidity results known for non-singular toric varieties (\cite{ma}, \cite{ma-suh}), for quasitoric manifolds (\cite{wi1}, \cite{wi2}) and for $T^n$-locally standard manifolds (\cite{yo1}).
+In all the above the classification is given using cohomological and combinatorial data associated to the spaces.

 In \cite{yo1}, a generalization of the locally standard actions is given, called local torus actions.
 Our methods do not directly generalize to this case.
 In \cite{yo}, the generalization of the quotient map ${\pi}: M^{2n} \to X$ is given.
 It is called local standard torus fibration.
 Again, our methods can not be applied directly to the stratified rigidity problem for such $M^{2n}$.